AaTekle/GAN_MNIST/README.md

 - The generator and discriminator must stay balanced:
   - If the discriminator is too strong, the generator can’t learn.
   - If the generator is too strong, the discriminator becomes useless.
-- This is called the **vanishing gradient problem** (common issue among many different NN's), which makes GAN training tricky.
+- This is called the **vanishing gradient problem** (common issue among many different NN's as well), which makes GAN training tricky.

 ### 6. **Summary of Steps**
 1. Feed real data and fake data to the discriminator.